alexiaschn/ateliers_ia/seances/25-10-09_correctionAtelierIA.md

 <!-- Such divergences are well-documented in human translations (HT), where translators often make structural choices that vary significantly from the text originally written in the target language (Deng and Xue, 2017; Nikolaev et al., 2020).
 In contrast, traditional NMT outputs typically exhibit less diversity and more literal translations, lacking significant structural variation -->

-NMT : traduction littérale , modèle spécialisé
+NMT : traduction plus littérale, modèle spécialisé.

 LLM : traduction plus idiomatique, tendance à la confabulation.